ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

     ansible-playbook example.yml --skip-tags "packages"

 .. warning::
-    * Gathering facts about remote hosts is skipped if you run the playbook with a tag that is not defined at the playbook level.
+    * When `--tags` or `--skip-tags` is supplied to the playbook, fact gathering about remote hosts is skipped.
+The `tags` can be only used in the plays and below.

 .. _tag_reuse: